 If you have trouble detaching, ask a friend to filter what’s out there and give you only the updates you need.

-Take advantage of the slower pace and free time.
 Try a new hobby.
 Learn a new language.

 Do something that gives you a sense of purpose or accomplishment.
 Take on what you’ve been putting off, like spring cleaning, finances, or paperwork.